 - Best-of-breed Capabilities.
 Its strength also includes its best-of-breed capabilities with applications such as pre-integrated CRM and field service components.

 - Technical Architecture.
-The technical architecture includes integration with other Microsoft products such as Logic Apps and Azure Data Factory.
-This architecture allows companies to deploy all of their applications on the Azure data center and manage them in one private instance to reduce their validation costs if applicable.
+The technical architecture includes integration with other Microsoft products, such as Logic Apps and Azure Data Factory, allowing them to isolate their infrastructure for validation requirements.

 - Medical Device Last-Mile Functionality.
 Its weaknesses include limited last-mile functionality applicable for medical device manufacturers, such as device history records, reporting for FDA 21 CFR 11 and GMP, and electronic signature and skill certification processes embedded with each operational step.